A Idioms

 at risk

-- to be in danger
+- in danger

 The children were at risk of getting sick when the disease spread in the school.